lkubatko/MO/README.md

 # MO
-Code and simulation data for the paper "A Phylogenetic Approach to Inferring the Order in Which Mutations Arise during Cancer Progression", co-authored by Yuan Gao, Jeff Gaither, and Julia Chifman
+Code and example data for the paper "A Phylogenetic Approach to Inferring the Order in Which Mutations Arise during Cancer Progression", co-authored by Yuan Gao, Jeff Gaither, and Julia Chifman

 Input Files